ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 #### Databases
 Azure Cosmos DB: Globally distributed database that supports NoSQL options.
+- globally distributed, multi-model database service
+- supports schema-less data, build highly responsive and "Always On" applications
+- Azure Cosmos DB stores data in atom-record-sequence (ARS) format.
+The
+- The data is abstracted and projected as an API, include SQL, MongoDB, Cassandra, Tables, and Gremlin

 Azure SQL Database: Fully managed relational database with auto-scale, integral intelligence, and robust security.
+- enables you to process both relational data and non-relational structures, such as graphs, JSON, spatial, and XML.
+- Azure Database Migration Service can be used to migrate on-premise sql server to cloud

 Azure Database for MySQL: Fully managed and scalable MySQL relational database with high availability and security.
 Azure Database for PostgreSQL: Fully managed and scalable PostgreSQL relational database with high availability and security.
 SQL Server on Azure Virtual Machines: Service that hosts enterprise SQL Server apps in the cloud.